 Drugstores in Japan (Part 1)

-If you are budget conscious, be sure to shop around because the prices vary from drugstore to drugstore.
-Moreover, for the same drugstore, you tend to get the products cheaper in less tourist infested locations.
+If you are budget-conscious, be sure to shop around because the prices vary from drugstore to drugstore.
+Moreover, for the same drugstore, you tend to get the products cheaper in locations with fewer tourists.
 The range of products may be narrow or wide, depending on the size of the shop.

 List of Drugstores in Japan